-For Uganda, we commend the Ministry of Health, in the decision to go ahead with the universal coverage campaign for LLINs and IRS, in accordance with the recent guidance and recommendations from WHO and the RBM Partnership to End Malaria.
-This decision, allied with sustained malaria case management through the health system will prevent a significant increase in malaria cases and deaths.
+For Uganda, it will be of vital importance to ensure that the universal coverage campaign for long-lasting insecticidal nets (LLINs) scheduled for 2020 goes ahead, whilst taking into account physical distancing, in accordance with the recent guidance and recommendations from WHO and the RBM Partnership to End Malaria.
+Without this campaign, coupled with the need to sustain essential health services including malaria case management, there could be an increase in malaria cases and deaths.
 Under the worst-case scenario, in which all ITN campaigns are suspended and there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could be a 53.1% increase in malaria cases, and a 235.1% increase in malaria deaths in Uganda.
 This scenario would represent a complete reversal in the substantial progress in malaria mortality reductions seen over the last 2 decades.